conventional-changelog/standard-version/README.md

 ## CLI Usage

-> NOTE: To pass nested configurations to the CLI without defining them in the `package.json` use [yargs dot notation](http://adilapapaya.com/docs/yargs/#dotnotation).
+> **NOTE:** To pass nested configurations to the CLI without defining them in the `package.json` use dot notation as the parameters `e.g. --skip.changelog`.

 ### First Release